rolveb/REBooT_public/prevalent_approach_for_risk_assessments.md

   - Unless the uncertainty is specified it is recommended to make *conservative assumptions for the following parameters*:
      - Number of ice fragments
-     - Likelihoold / exposure of people
+     - Likelihold / exposure of people
      - Vulnerability / probit function
      - Threshold for accepted risk level
      - Effectivity of measures